tigerpixel/Currier/README.md

 ```

-And that example can be condensed down to the following:
+The previous example can be condensed down to the following:

 ```swift
 let sameResult = curry(myMultiply)(2.0)(10)